 On the other side, Monsanto hangs their hat on the Agricultural Health Study.
 An abstract from that study can be found here, and it concluded that there is no association between glyphosate and any solid tumors, including non-Hodgkin's lymphoma.

 There is also an extensive amount of accusations from both side.
 The litigation has a collection of documents they call "The Monsanto Papers," a collection of emails and communication within Monsanto.
 The litigation claims the Papers show "scientific manipulation and collusion" throughout.
-You can view the Papers here, which were organized by attorneys of the plaintiffs.
+You can view the Papers here.

 Back to Monsanto: they say IARC isn't a scientific study in the first place, and they claim IARC hid findings and manipulated science too.